 Now before we get any deeper into my story.
 I am so private so this is difficult.
 I want to please ask you all not to hold me accountable for anything in this article.
 This is because I am certainly not an expert on depression, paranoia and anxiety or any other health condition.
 I more or less would say I’m ‘an expert’ on my own personal issues.
 And I think that it is so important to take ownership of my (your) feelings, experiences (decisions and choices).
 Everyone’s mental and emotional health issues are different; I deal with mine by travelling.
 In seeing the world, experiencing different people, cultures and environments – as often as I can.

 I think my worst period of depression was just after finishing university.
-I believe after university it is considered very common amongst many graduates.
+I believe after university it is considered very common amongst many graduates to suffer with depression and anxiety.

 Post-graduation depression is a serious issue that isn’t spoken about enough.
 According to Topuniveristies, adjusting to life after university can be traumatic.
 When I finished university, I remember finishing exams and asking myself ‘what next’?
 What am I going to do with my life?
 You see, I don’t feel like these institutions prepare you for what we call life!
 I wasn’t sure what was out there for me and I was seeing my peers secure jobs.
 I felt lost for a long time.
 It was really hard for me to get out of that hole I found myself in.